 All food and drink have a cultural context whether it comes from a religious ritual or otherwise.
 That being said. . .

-. . . the history of drinking in Los Angeles starts with wine from the California Missions
+. . . the history of drinking in Los Angeles started at its local missions

 Seen on a placard at the San Fernando Mission:

 Grape Vines originally from Spain via Baja, California were planted at this mission in the year 1797.
-By 1832, there were 32,000 vines bearing a large bluish-black grape.
+By 1832, 32,000 vines were bearing a large bluish-black grape.
 The red wine was similar to Claret.

 The wine was used:

 Click on images of the San Fernando Mission wine cellar to view them full-size.

 The grapevines were interspersed with olive trees that acted as natural trellises.